oracle-livelabs/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

     | DRA_36	| DRA_22	| 2	| 4	| 0.33333	| 0.33333	| 0.33333
     | DRA_36	| DRA_24	| 1	| 2	| 0.125	| 0.125	| 0.125

-    The first row, for example, tells us that the table `DRA_36` was joined to `DRA_19` twice, and that those two tables were joined in 28.571% of all statements involving either one of those tables.
+    The first row, for example, tells us that the table `DRA_36` was joined to `DRA_19` twice and that those two tables were joined in 28.571% of all statements involving either one of those tables.

     Execute the following statements to create the procedure: